Contact Us for a Free Consultation (213) 542-0979

 • were other defendants involved?

-There's a whole host of questions that are going to be looked at in deciding what to do with you.
+A whole host of questions will be considered when deciding what to do with you.

-Developing a Solution on a Complex Embezzlement Case
+Developing a Solution in a Complex Embezzlement Case

 • based on what happened in your specific case; and